mlaaks/coherent-rtlsdr/README.md

 # things have moved forward, KrakenSDR is now fully controllable by the new AegirSDR code.
-Licencing may change to the MIT license, but this is still under consideration.
+Licencing is changed to the MIT license.
 The code can be found here: https://github.com/mlaaks/AegirSDR

+To use it with the KrakenSDR, simply give the option -K, i.e.: ./Aegirsdr -K

 # project development starting again, already in june,
 Changes are being made and the ThorSDR code seems quite stable at the moment.